apache/unomi/src/site/markdown/clustering.md

 Cluster setup
 =============

-Context server relies on Apache Karaf Cellar to discover and configure its cluster.
-You just need to install multiple context servers on the same network, and enable the discovery protocol in $MY_KARAF_HOME/etc/hazelcast.xml file.
+Apache Karaf relies on Apache Karaf Cellar, which in turn uses Hazelcast to discover and configure its cluster.
+You just need to install multiple context servers on the same network, and then (optionally) change the Hazelcast configuration in the following file :

+    etc/hazelcast.xml

 All nodes on the same network, sharing the same cluster name will be part of the same cluster.

+For the actual ElasticSearch configuration however, this must be done using the following file:

+    etc/org.apache.unomi.persistence.elasticsearch.cfg

+Depending on the cluster size, you will want to adjust the following parameters to make sure your setup is optimal in terms of performance and safety.

 #### 2 nodes  configuration
 One node dedicated to context server, 1 node for elasticsearch storage.